Shift Bristol Logo

 PEOPLE CARE - PEOPLE

-A holistic exploration of how we build resilience within our bodies and minds in the face of overwhelming global problems.
-In a safe and supportive environment we study ways to face fears, be responsive to challenges, cultivate wellbeing and engage and align ourselves, and others in positive action.
+A holistic exploration of how we build resilience and regeneration within our bodies, minds, communities and systems in the face of overwhelming global problems.
+In a safe and supportive environment we study ways to face fears, be responsive to challenges, cultivate wellbeing, design more just and thriving human communities and contribute towards healthier ecological systems, whilst engaging and aligning ourselves and others in positive action which brings meaning and purpose to our lives.

 Agency -